 From there he went to NAIA national track and field power Frostburg (Md.)
 State University, where he competed in sprints, jumps and one decathlon.
 After his sophomore season, he left the team for family reasons.
 He graduated with a bachelor of science degree in sports and recreation management in 1979.

 Hiegel spent most of his career working in outdoor recreation for such retail companies as REI and Bass Pro Shops.
-From 2011 to 2016, he was president and owner of athletic eyewear company Blueye USA.
+From 2011-16, he was president and owner of athletic eyewear company Blueye USA.

 Hiegel was born in Tokyo and grew up in Kensington, Md., and Williamsburg, Va.
 He and his wife, Leath, live in Potomac, Md.
 In addition to Jamie, the couple has a daughter, Colleen.